mezantrop/gitlcd/README.md

 # Gitlcd

-## Use your Gitlab contribution board as a simple LCD panel
+## Turn your Gitlab contribution board into a simple LCD panel

 Hopefully, we'll see results [here](https://github.com/idfreech)